ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

 The idea for this 3D-printing project was triggered by similar ideas to create Disk II-shaped custom enclosures for the FloppyEmu in the [AppleFritter](http://www.applefritter.com) forum - a forum for vintage Apple computer fans.
 See [this discussion thread](https://www.applefritter.com/content/yet-another-floppyemu-enclosure-3d-printing-approach) for more.

 ## License
-This project is released under the CreativeCommons License.
+This project is released under the "Creative Commons Attribution 4.0 International Public License".
 See [LICENSE](/LICENSE).

 The Apple logo is a registered trademark and copyright by Apple Computer Inc. Any images and photos which may show the Disk II-FloppyEmu enclosure with an Apple logo were only given as an example of how you could decorate your Disk II-FloppyEmu drive enclosure for your personal use, to match the retro look of your wonderful original Apple II computer.
 The 3D-printed Disk II FloppyEmu enclosure is not endorsed by Apple.
 This project does not grant you any rights or licenses to distribute any 3D-printed enclosures with an Apple logo.